Roberto S. Goizueta: Career

-Latino theology and christology
+Latino theology and Christology

 Goizueta focuses on Latino theology within a liberative and aesthetic context.
 In addition, he analyzes challenges to modern day theologies and compares the theological praxis of Latino Americans to others.

 Goitzueta sees U.S. Latino theology as marginalized by modern-day Western theology, by both theological and societal factors.
 In today's homogenized world, it is a constant challenge for unique cultures and practices to have prominence in such a world.
 If they are able to break this barrier, it is an even greater challenge to integrate without losing the distinctive qualities of one's practice (in his case, Latino theology) to the homogenization/Americanization/Westernization that much of the world is subjugated to.
 In comparing Western praxis to U.S. Latino praxis, Goizueta asserts that the "Western subject forges a self-identity by distancing himself or herself from community and tradition in order to achieve autonomy and independence" (92).
 Conversely, U.S. Latinos focus their identity on tradition, rituals, and community.
 While Western praxis has been derived from notions developed during the Enlightenment as more a "superstitious attempt at spiritual manipulation", U.S. Latinos see praxis as a way of reaffirmation ones relationship with God (92).
 Anglican theologies are the most prominent because they have been accepted as the universal in their rational nature.
 Many important aspects of Catholicism have been lost in today's world as a result, but U.S. Latino theology, he argues, maintains many of these aspects.

 Goizueta sees dialogue as a means of liberation in that Latino Theologies, feminist theology, African American theology, etc. have been contextualized and forced out from the broader theological scene as western theologies are seen as more universal and objective.
-Goizueta believes that the inherent communal nature of Christianity and obligation to understanding and acceptance is something contextualized theologies (such as Latino theology) must utilize to reflect their importance to the greater community.
+Goizueta believes that the inherent communal nature of Christianity and obligation to understanding and acceptance is something contextualized theologies (such as Latino theology) must use to reflect their importance to the greater community.

 In his book Caminemos con Jesus, Goizueta analyzes the lived faith, or popular religion, of Latinos in the United States.
 He specifically delves into the theology behind Holy week and the significance of Our Lady of Guadalupe.
 He says that Latinos are the fastest growing ethnic group in the United States, and that one-third of Catholics in the United States are Latino.
 Also in this book, He asks the question "Who is the God revealed in the practices of U.S. Catholics?"
 He sees God, and more specifically Jesus, as a companion for all, but in a special way for the poor and marginalized.
 This Jesus, or Christo compañero, calls people and empowers people to work for justice.
 Goizueta also says that the bonds of solidarity found between Latinos help affirm humanity in the face of social forces that would dehumanize them.